godmodelabs/dexter/README.md

 ### Pipe event emitter
 One of the problems we often see is the (mostly previously unknown) requirement to send data from one module to another across half of your application.
-To maintain flexibility, reduce the amount of object references between each other and to prevent complicated tree traversal, Dexter comes with an Event Emitter integrated in every DX prototype.
+To maintain flexibility, reduce the amount of object references between each other and prevent complicated tree traversal, Dexter comes with an Event Emitter integrated in every DX prototype.
 Imagine the Warp Zone in Super Mario Bros.
 They connect different worlds and places so you can send any data (like yourself) from one opening to the other, simply by providing the desired world number on your package.